fbpx ...

 I’m going to show you how we make seafood gumbo in New Orleans.

-I’m also going to teach you my technique of how to make a dark roux in 5 minutes without spending 45 minutes to an hour stirring the roux.
-I know it sounds too good to be true, but I’ve used this technique for decades, and it’s perfect.
+I'm also going to teach you my technique for making a dark roux in 5 minutes without spending 45 minutes to an hour stirring it.
+I know it sounds too good to be true, but I've used this technique for decades, and it's perfect.

-Enough talking let’s dive into making an incredible soul-satisfying pot of seafood gumbo.
+Enough talking, so let's dive into making an incredible soul-satisfying pot of seafood gumbo.

 Key Ingredients